wojzaremba/morf/README.md

 morf
 ====

-Download imagenet weights from http://www.cs.nyu.edu/~zaremba/imagenet.mat and placed them in directory trained.
+Download all heavy files from http://www.cs.nyu.edu/~zaremba/morf_rest and placed them in the main directory.
+This are files with weights, and test images.

 Build cuda wrappers by running Makefile in cuda directory.